uptane/uptane.github.io/index.md

 # Description

-Uptane is the first compromise-resilient software update security system for automotives.
+Uptane is the first compromise-resilient software update security system for the automotive industry.

 Unlike other software update security systems (e.g., SSL / TLS, or signing updates with a single offline GPG / RSA key), it addresses a comprehensive threat model.
 It is designed to make it extremely difficult for attackers to be able to install malware on all vehicles maintained by a manufacturer, even if attackers have compromised some keys used to sign updates.